Developments of Note

 Construction Delayed until Winter 2019

-The Boones Ferry Road Culvert Replacement project schedule has shifted and construction is now expected to begin in winter 2019.
+The Boones Ferry Road Culvert Replacement construction is now expected to begin in winter 2019.
 The project, originally scheduled to begin in 2018, has been delayed due to a number of complex factors including: 1) expanding design scope to respond to community concerns; 2) utility relocation; 3) timing restrictions with in-water work and length of construction; and 4) responding to traffic control plan concerns.

 The Project aims to remove an undersized 60-inch, 140-foot-long corrugated metal pipe culvert that carries Tryon Creek under SW Boones Ferry Road, and to replace it with a new single span steel girder bridge allowing fish passage and providing a safer crossing for pedestrians and wildlife.
 The existing culvert restricts stream flow and does not allow fish to access Upper Tryon Creek and Arnold Creek upstream of SW Boones Ferry Road.
 The SW Boones Ferry Road culvert has been identified by the City of Portland as one of two major fish passage barriers on the mainstem of Tryon Creek.
 This project also includes improvements to both Tryon and Arnold Creeks upstream of the culvert which will expand upstream habitat and provide significant benefits to fish that use the streams.